 What you'll find on the Galaxy S8 is very similar in terms of its design, core apps and behaviors, but you'll also find a new launcher layout, new icons, on-screen buttons and of course a bunch of new features.
 Not the least of which being Bixby, DeX, S Pen-styled note-taking features and more.

-Samsung takes it time with major software updates, but in recent years has been using a beta program to squash bugs and let enthusiasts play with the new software a bit early.
-That's still true this year with the upcoming update to Android 8.0 Oreo.
+After a rocky start, Android 8.0 Oreo rolled out the the Galaxy S8 in spring 2018.
 Standard Oreo features such as notification channels, Google's auto-fill service and general speed improvements are all present.
-There are also Samsung-exclusive features coming such as Edge lighting and improvements to the always-on display.
+There are also Samsung-exclusive features such as Edge lighting and improvements to the always-on display.
 The experience overall should be familiar for current customers, with subtle but meaningful improvements.

 This is Samsung's DeX desktop dock for the Galaxy S8